sssoz/pkp-annual-report/_sections/06-sustainability.md

 ---

 {:.blockquote--centered .blockquote--patterned}
-> “SFU Library is no stranger to open.
+> {% include portrait.html name="gwen" alt="Portrait of Gwen Bird" %} “SFU Library is no stranger to open.
 We lead by example in supporting open access, open source, open data, and open educational resources.
 At the heart of our own open learning and research practices is the Public Knowledge Project (PKP).
 From our work in Digital Publishing, hosting OJS journals for students and faculty, to our latest project, SFU’s Knowledge Mobilization Hub, we understand first hand the value of making knowledge public.
 This shared vision - what it means to be open - is the reason why we continue to serve as PKP’s administrative home, providing human resources, financial, and legal support.” <cite>&ndash; **Gwen Bird** <br/>Dean of Libraries, SFU Library, Simon Fraser University</cite>

 ---